How & When to Fertilize Desert Palms

 Fertilizing palms will help them overcome these stressors.
 The right nutrients can help keep them healthy and less susceptible to diseases and pests.

 Fertilizing can prevent deficiencies before they occur.
 Shockingly, it can take years to completely correct a nutritional deficiency in a palm tree!
 Affected fronds never recover.
-Your palm will live with the damage until that frond ultimately dies and is replaced by healthy new foliage.
+Your palm will live with the damage until that frond ultimately dies and is replaced by healthy new foliage which can take years.

 And, of course, fertilizing will help your palms look their most beautiful.

 Fertilizing palms in containers is particularly important.
-Potted plants have limited access to nutrients and frequent watering washes nutrients away.
+Potted plants have limited access to nutrients, and frequent watering can flush nutrients away.

 What to Look for in a Palm Fertilizer

 I’m not a fan of buying a different fertilizer for every kind of plant.
-You can find fertilizers sold specifically for roses, citrus, hibiscus, evergreens, houseplants, lawns, orchids, tomatoes, succulents, and even for bamboo (as if they need help growing)!
+You can find fertilizers sold specifically for roses, citrus, hibiscus, evergreens, houseplants, lawns, orchids, tomatoes, succulents, and even for bamboo (as if it needs help growing)!
 This is largely a marketing ploy to get you to buy more stuff.

 NPK Macronutrient Ratio for Palms